 Columbus is within 550 miles, just a one-day drive or one-hour flight, from nearly half of the U.S. population.

-Major carriers (in order of passenger volume in 2018) that service serve John Glenn Columbus International Airport (CMH) are: Southwest, American, Delta and United.
-Air Canada, Frontier, OneJet, Spirit Airlines and Alaska Airlines (beginning March 2019) also service John Glenn International.
-Serving more than 8.1 million passengers in 2018, more than 150 daily flights depart CMH to 42 destinations nonstop.
-In 2017, the newly renovated CMH served 7.5 million passengers.
+Major carriers (in order of passenger volume in 2018) that service serve John Glenn Columbus International Airport (CMH) are: Southwest, American, Delta, United, Spirit, Frontier and Air Canada.
+OneJet, Spirit Airlines and Alaska Airlines also service John Glenn International.
+Serving more than 8.1 million passengers in 2018, more than 150 daily flights currently depart CMH to 42 destinations nonstop.

 Five highways run through the city, including two major interstate highways, 70 and 71, making it easy to get to the city from any direction when driving.